tokumeiAnonymous/calculator/README.md

-This is a simple implementation of a calculator.
+##This is a simple implementation of a calculator.

-Credits:
+##Credits:

    Background Photo by: Magda Ehlers from Pexels

+##Corner cases to be solved and features to be added: